 TaxDome offers not only CRM but allows practitioners to have everything they need to run their practice in one place – CRM, Client Portal, Mobile App, Invoicing, Project Management, Website Builder, E-signature, and far more.

 Using TaxDome as their CRM, practitioners can send bulk e-mails to targeted clients, initiate automated workflows, and keep track of all of their client information in one, organized cloud solution.
-Finally, there is no tiered pricing or difference in price based upon the number of contacts.
+Finally, there is no tiered pricing or difference in price based on the number of contacts.

 Everything in TaxDome is unlimited and included in the license fee, including document storage.
 Having a clear understanding of their expected costs, small businesses can make sound investment decisions.